-Description Within the next five years, OCII will complete construction of a new 1.1-acre park north of Folsom Street, between Main and Beale Streets, adjacent to the site of the Temporary Transbay Terminal.
+Project Name Description OCII Transbay - New Public Park (between Main & Beale) Within the next five years, OCII will complete construction of a new 1.1-acre park north of Folsom Street, between Main and Beale Streets, adjacent to the site of the Temporary Transbay Terminal.
 The TJPA plan has programmed the site for approximately 730 new residential units surrounding the new park.
 Construction of the park is expected to begin in 2018.
 The cost of this project is approximately \$15 million.
-In 2015 property owners within Transbay and the Rincon Hill neighborhoods approved the Greater Rincon Hill Community Benefit District.
+OCII Transbay - Greater Rincon Hill Community Benefit District In 2015 property owners within Transbay and the Rincon Hill neighborhoods approved the Greater Rincon Hill Community Benefit District.
 The District provides funding for maintenance of the new infrastructure, including the new parks, sidewalk and street cleaning, security, and programming for neighborhood events.
 The District produces approximately \$4.5 million in funding annually to meet these needs.
-Treasure Island requires significant investment in modernizing its horizontal infrastructure, which is needed to ensure that the Island is in the developable condition necessary for new buildings and structures to be built upon it.
+TIDA - Horizontal Infrastructure Treasure Island requires significant investment in modernizing its horizontal infrastructure, which is needed to ensure that the Island is in the developable condition necessary for new buildings and structures to be built upon it.
 This investment includes building a replacement low-pressure potable water system, a reclaimed water system, new sanitary sewer and storm drainage facilities, and joint trenches throughout the area to accommodate electrical, communication, and gas utilities.
-Improvements to public open space will include public access trails, parks, shoreline improvements and other waterfront improvements to enhance public use, and enjoyment of views of the San Francisco Bay.
-Public transportation improvements will include a new ferry terminal, lease payments for new ferry boats, and the cost to purchase or lease shuttle buses for the new on-island free shuttle service.
+TIDA - Public Open Spaces Improvements to public open space will include public access trails, parks, shoreline improvements and other waterfront improvements to enhance public use, and enjoyment of views of the San Francisco Bay.
+TIDA - Transportation Improvements Public transportation improvements will include a new ferry terminal, lease payments for new ferry boats, and the cost to purchase or lease shuttle buses for the new on-island free shuttle service.
 A transportation operating subsidy to enhance funding for the project's unique transit services and transportation demand management programs as defined by the DDA and Transportation Plan.
-Please see the following pages to find an overview of the infrastructure enhancement projects planned for each of the Plan Areas governed by the Interagency Plan Implementation Committee (IPIC): Balboa Park, Eastern Neighborhoods, Market/Octavia, Rincon Hill, Transit Center, and Visitacion Valley.
+Planning - Neighborhood Development Plan Areas Please see the following pages to find an overview of the infrastructure enhancement projects planned for each of the Plan Areas governed by the Interagency Plan Implementation Committee (IPIC): Balboa Park, Eastern Neighborhoods, Market/Octavia, Rincon Hill, Transit Center, and Visitacion Valley.
 The projects and associated costs discussed in this section are based on the original Area Plans that were developed when the enabling legislation which established the plan areas was enacted.
 Since that time, additional projects for these areas have been identified.